 This is an added note on how to add the SQL Server 1433 Port & SQL Server Browser 1434 Ports.
 We can use the GUI >

-And we can do the same with PowerShell, using the New-NetFirewallRule cmdlet as per MS Docs (linked at top of post):
+And we can do the same with PowerShell, using the New-NetFirewallRule cmdlet.

 # Add SQL Server Local Firewall Rule New-NetFirewallRule -DisplayName "SQLServer default instance" -Direction Inbound -LocalPort 1433 -Protocol TCP -Action Allow # Add SQL Server Browser Local Firewall Rule New-NetFirewallRule -DisplayName "SQLServer Browser service" -Direction Inbound -LocalPort 1434 -Protocol UDP -Action Allow

-If of interest, I have another post that relates to this – How to Find Which Process is Listening on a Port in Windows
+I hope this was a useful SQL Tip.
+I have another post that relates to Windows Ports- How to Find Which Process is Listening on a Port in Windows